Care Of The Queen

 - * Light & Heat Cycles

-Did you know you can use light to encourage your female cat to come into season - or to discourage her from cycling too.
+You can use light to encourage your female cat to come into season -- or to discourage her from cycling.
 This article tells you how.

 - * Menopause and the Cat